nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Quick Start

-1. Ensure you have Java `17` or above installed in your Computer.
+1. Ensure you have Java `17` or above installed on your Computer.

 2. Download the latest `.jar` file from [here](https://github.com/AY2425S1-CS2103-F13-2/tp/releases).

 3. Copy the file to the folder you want to use as the _home folder_ for the EventTory application.

 4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar EventTory.jar` command to run the application.<br>
-   A GUI similar to the below should appear in a few seconds.
-Note that the application contains some sample data on initial boot.<br>
+   A GUI similar to the one below should appear in a few seconds.
+Note that the application contains some sample data on the initial boot.<br>
    ![Ui](images/Ui.png)

 5. Type a command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open a help window.<br>